Best NJ Towns for Families in 2026: Schools, Safety & Lifestyle

 Mountain Lakes

-Mountain Lakes is a unique Morris County borough built around a series of private lakes.
-The town has a summer-camp feel — kids swim, fish, canoe, and bike around the lakes all summer.
-The school district is small and highly rated.
-The community is tight-knit and nature-centered.
-Homes here are distinctive, with many Arts and Crafts and Tudor-style properties, and prices reflect the unique lifestyle.
+Mountain Lakes is a Morris County borough built around a series of private lakes.
+Summer here looks like summer camp — kids swim, fish, canoe, bike.
+The school district is small and top-rated.
+Housing stock is distinctive: Arts and Crafts, Tudor, Hapgood originals.
+Prices reflect that the town is one-of-a-kind in NJ.

 Need Help Finding the Right Family Town?